 The United States is based on having freedom of religion, speech, etc., which means you can believe in God any way you want (Baptist, Catholic, Methodist, etc.), but you must believe.

 I don't recall freedom of religion meaning no religion.
 Our currency even says, "In God We Trust."
 So, to all the atheists in America: Get out of our country.

 Atheists have caused the ruin of this great nation by taking prayer out of our schools and being able to practice what can only be called evil.
 I don't care if they have never committed a crime, atheists are the reason crime is rampant.

-Origins: Attempting to assign any kind of "true" or "false" status to letters to the editor is often tricky, because such letters are generally expressions of opinion (rather than fact), and the senders of such letters are not even necessarily the original authors of the material presented (i.e., readers often re-submit under their own names letters they've read in other newspapers, or material they've gleaned from other print sources), and such letters are sometimes couched in irony or sarcasm (a facet which can escape many readers) and are intended to express the opposite of what they literally state.
+Origins: Attempting to assign any kind of "true" or "false" status to letters to the editor is often tricky, because such letters are generally expressions of opinion (rather than fact), the senders of such letters are not necessarily the original authors of the material presented (i.e., readers often re-submit under their own names letters they've read in other newspapers, or material they've gleaned from other print sources), and such letters are sometimes couched in irony or sarcasm (a facet which can escape many readers) and are intended to express the opposite of what they literally state.

 In this case, at least, we can make a few statements about the above-reproduced letter advocating that Americans "Stomp out atheists":

-As the Clarion explained in a later editorial, however, the letter was intended as a spoof, one that did not originate with its sender:
+As the Clarion explained in a later editorial, however, the letter was both intended as a spoof and did not originate with its sender:

 Weeks later we received the following letter from Ms. Shannon:

 "While I've been thoroughly entertained by the overwhelming number of passionate responses to my January 29th letter, it should probably be noted that, as at least one writer speculated, it was a complete joke.
 I think it has run its course and at this time space in the Letters to the Editor section should be reserved for more important issues."